CUBA IN PARIS

 1- LA MAISON DE L’AMÉRIQUE LATINE

-This cultural centre represents all the countries in Latin America and of course Cuba has its own place here.
+This cultural center located in the 7th Arrondissement of Paris represents all the countries in Latin America and of course, Cuba has its own place here.
 La Maison de l’Amérique Latine continuously proposes all kind of artistic, literary, philosophical or musical activities.
 They organize (usually for free) discussions on current topics, conferences, exhibitions, literary prizes (Roger Caillois, Edouard Glissant, Carbet de la Caraïbe) and concerts.
 Check all their events here

 2- SPECIALIZED BOOKSHOPS

 You can also enjoy Cuba in Paris through its literature.
-In Paris there are two bookshops specialized in Hispanic Literature, with a wide selection of books available:
+In Paris there are two bookshops, both located in Paris 6, specialized in Hispanic Literature, with a wide selection of books available:

 FOOD & DRINKS